 Cost-Effective Material Choices and Time-Saving Hacks

-To stay within budget, I focused on sourcing affordable yet high-quality materials.
-I found wood treads at a local supplier for half the price of big-box stores.
-For the risers, I used MDF boards, which are durable and easy to paint.
+To stick to the budget, I concentrated on finding the most inexpensive yet quality materials.
+I purchased wood treads from a nearby supplier for just half the price of the big-box stores’ prices.
+I opted for MDF boards for the risers, which are long-lasting and easy to paint.

-Painting every other step was a game-changer.
-It allowed me to continue using the staircase while the paint dried, saving time and reducing inconvenience.
-I also used blue painter’s tape, which is gentle on surfaces and prevents bleeding.
+Painting alternate steps was a smart decision.
+This allowed me to use the staircase while the paint dried, thus saving time and inconvenience.
+I also benefited from blue painter’s tape, a gentle product that is easy to use and prevents bleeding.

 Material | Cost |